 Allergic reactions: what to do

-If you think your child is having an allergic reaction, it’s appropriate to give your child a dose of antihistamine (in tablet or syrup form).
+If you think your child is having a mild to moderate allergic reaction, it’s appropriate to give your child a dose of antihistamine (in tablet or syrup form).

 In fact, having an antihistamine in your home’s first aid kit is a good idea – this way, it’s handy when you need it.
 It’s a good idea to use one that won’t make your child sleepy (non-sedating).
 Syrup is a good alternative if your child can’t swallow or doesn’t like tablets.